 His hair will grow long before you know it ;-) We cut their hair every 4-6 weeks.

 We hair clip his feet and toes close with the trimmer clippers every 4 weeks to stop dirt and sand being drug into the house.
 We use a scooping motion to get between the pads where the arrow is showing.
 You can see how nice and short his nails are.
 This is done weekly or every other week.
 If they get too long they can deform the dogs feet.

 We clean his ears every week with a dampened cotton q-tip in dog ear cleaner liquid.

-click on this link to learn of the commands Tes uses with me and many other grooming and care tips.
+click the ABCs link to learn of "commands" (under C. - Commands) Tes uses with me and many other grooming and care tips.

 We'll go for a countryside walk to see the neighbors horses and check out all the corn that's growing.